 What if you’ve got pain as you push up?

-You probably WILL have pain.
+You probably will have pain.
 So, here’s the rule.
-Follow this rule and 99/100 you’ll be OK.
+Follow this rule and 99/100 you’ll be okay.

-If the pain gets STRONGER in the centre of your back, and it’s tolerable, then keep proceeding with caution and confidence.
+But if the pain gets stronger in the centre of your back, and it’s tolerable, then keep proceeding with caution and confidence.
 Remember, before the pain fades, it often gets stronger in the centre of your back.

 So, once you’ve done your first push up and dealt with any stiffness or pain that crops up, you just lower yourself back to the ground slowly.
 No need to rush this.